pact-foundation/docs.pact.io/website/docs/implementation_guides/cpp/consumer.md

 You can then use the library by adding `pact_cpp_consumer/0.1.0@pact/beta` to the dependencies to your project conan file.

+## Using the released artifacts

+The compiled library and header files for pact_cpp_consumer is attched to the GitHub release.
+To use them, the lib needs to be linked to your test binary along with the dependant libraries: boost, cpprestsdk, pact_ffi and nlohmann_json.

 ## Building the library

 To build the library, you need to do the following: